quintel/documentation/docs/main/cost-overview-per-sector.md

 title: Overview of costs per sector
 ---

-Below you can find an overview per sector of the different costs taken into account by the ETM.
+Below you can find an overview of the different cost components that are taken into account by the ETM per sector.
+You can use this to gain a better understanding of the cost calculations in the ETM and cost results in your scenario.

 ## Households
 |  ***Subject***   | ***Cost components***  |